matje/draft-ietf-dnsop-nsec-aggressiveuse/README.md

       the query as usual" means that the resolver must process the query as though it does not implement aggressive negative caching.

-Appendix B.  Procedure for determining ENT vs NXDOMAN
+Appendix B.  Procedure for determining ENT vs NXDOMAN with NSEC

-   Thanks to Mark Andrews for providing these helpful notes for implementors.
-As they are more general than for Aggressive NSEC we have placed them in an appendix.
-This procedure outlines how to determine if a given name does not exist, or is an ENT (Empty Non- Terminal, see [RFC5155] Section 1.3)
+   This procedure outlines how to determine if a given name does not exist, or is an ENT (Empty Non-Terminal, see [RFC5155] Section 1.3) with NSEC.

    If the NSEC record has not been verified as secure discard it.